gemstackio/installfest/README.md

 2. Go to [GitHub](https://github.com/)
 3. Click your profile picture on the top right of the page
 4. Click `Settings`
-5. In the `Access` section of the right click `SSH and GPG keys`
+5. In the `Access` section on the right click `SSH and GPG keys`
 6. Click `New SSH key`
 7. Provide a `Title`; could be the name of your computer
-8. Paste in the Key we copied in step 1
+8. Paste the Key we copied in step 1
 9. Click `Add SSH key`
 10. Provide your GitHub Password when prompted